AmoebeLabs/swiss-army-knife-card-manual/docs/tools/segarc-tool.md

 [:octicons-tag-24: 1.0.0][segarc-tool support] ·
 :octicons-package-dependents-24: Output

-The Segmented Arc tool is a complex, mult-part tool with a custom animation.
+The Segmented Arc tool is a complex, multi-part tool with a custom animation.
 <br>The tool consists of multiple separate segments that 'behave' like a single, segmented object.

+The Arc can be between 0 and 360 degrees with configurable start and end angle.
+It can have an additional scale.
+The Arc supports colorstops and colorlists to display the state value.

-It is by far the most complex tool of SAK.
+It is by far the most complex tool.
+Was fun to make, and fairly unique.
+<br>The 360 degrees arc takes a prominent place in many examples.

 <svg viewBox="-175 -100 400 200" xmlns="http://www.w3.org/2000/svg" width="300px" style="overflow:visible;">
   <g class="toolset__group">